Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Convergence to the solution of the limit problem

 \textbf{Step 2: we claim that, for all $\lambda\in \R$,

 where $u$ is the viscosity solution to \eqref{eq:limit_pb}}.

-We shall firstly show that $ \tilde E_{\lambda}^-(t)$ is an outer barrier for the family of geometric strict subsolutions associated with the flow driven by $H_0$, and $ \tilde E_{\lambda}^+(t)$ is an inner barrier for the family of geometric strict supersolutions associated with the flow driven by $H_0$.
-If this asserts hold, then Theorem \ref{stm:BN} immediately entails the conclusion, because it states that $\{x\in\Rd : u(t,x)>\lambda\}$ is the minimal outer barrier for the family of geometric strict subsolutions, and $\{x\in\Rd : u(t,x)\geq \lambda\}$ is the maximal inner barrier for the family of geometric strict supersolutions.
+We will firstly show that $ \tilde E_{\lambda}^-(t)$ and $\tilde E_{\lambda}^+(t)$ are, respectively, an outer barrier for the family of strict geometric subsolutions and an inner barrier associated with the flow of $H_0$.
+If these assertions hold true, then Theorem \ref{stm:BN} immediately entails the conclusion, because it states that $\{x\in\Rd : u(t,x)>\lambda\}$ is the minimal outer barrier for the family of strict geometric subsolutions, and that $\{x\in\Rd : u(t,x)\geq \lambda\}$ is the maximal inner barrier for the family of strict geometric supersolutions.